Athol Shmith, Photographer.

 incredibly approachable.
 But I didn't know him as well as I knew Paul.

-When Peter Leiss presented me with his interview with Robert Rosen, it became clear
+When Peter Leiss sent me his interview with Robert Rosen, it became clear to me that

 I asked Peter if he could direct me to someone who might fill us in on Athol's role at Prahran CAE.